Computable analysis on the space of marked groups

-Moschovakis' statement should be understood as the belief that the only examples of Polish spaces that do not admit recursive presentations will be artificially built counterexamples, while the Polish spaces that occur naturally in mathematics always have those presentations.
-Thus the fact that a naturally arising Polish space exists for which this fails is very interesting, and raises the challenge of finding new ways to prove continuity theorems, that do not rely on the effective separability of the ambient space.
+Moschovakis' statement should be understood as the belief that the only examples of Polish spaces that do not admit recursive presentations will be artificially built counterexamples, while the Polish spaces that occur naturally in mathematics, and whose definitions do not involve Turing machines, always have those presentations.
+Thus the fact that a naturally arising Polish space exists for which this fails is very interesting.